 In the era of digitization and automatization, we are submerged by information.
 Business wise, we simply don’t have the skills nor the time to filter through the masses of knowledge on the web.
 It’s overwhelming and incredibly time-consuming.

-Here’s where aggregators come into the picture.
-In fact, aggregators are a network business models which collect and regulate unorganized and large categories of information.
+Here’s where these firms come into the picture.
+In fact, online aggregators are a network business models which collect and regulate unorganized and large categories of information.
 The providers of goods/services are grouped per industry under the aggregator, which functions as an umbrella company.

 Why are aggregators useful in finding startups?

-The advantages of aggregators in finding startups to invest in are straightforward.
+The advantages they have in finding startups to invest in are straightforward.
 Aggregators of startups will do exactly that: collect startups for you.

 An important feature to mention is that in order for aggregators to be trustworthy and efficient, a quality check is needed.
 It is not enough to collect random items under an umbrella if the items collected are of no value to the customers.